-National Policy For 1 0 Project proponent commits to Prevention And Response sustainable development cannot promote prevention and equality To Gender Based be achieved where there is at all levels and incorporates Violence 2014 GBV.it outlines all actions and Complaints and Grievance guidelines towards prevention Redress Mechanisms (CGRM) and elimination that goes along way in ensuring all matters GBV are procedurally adresses
+National Policy For The policy recognizes Project proponent commits to Prevention And Response sustainable development cannot promote prevention and equality To Gender Based be achieved where there is at all levels and incorporates Violence 2014 GBV.it outlines all actions and Complaints and Grievance guidelines towards prevention Redress Mechanisms (CGRM) and elimination that goes along way in ensuring all matters GBV are procedurally adresses

-Legislation Provisions Relevance to the Project The Constitution of Kenya (2010) Article 69 provides for protection and conservation of the environment and ensuring ecologically sustainable development and use of natural resources; Mandates the State to: -Establish systems of environmental impact assessment, environmental audit and monitoring of the environment; - eliminate processes and activities that are likely to endanger the environment; - Encourage public participation in the management, protection, and conservation of the environment; and Article 42 accords every person the right to a clean and healthy environment and where this is being or is likely to be, denied, violated, infringed or threatened, the person may apply to a court for redress in addition to any other legal remedies that are available in respect to the same matter. is adhered to.
+Legislation Provisions Relevance to the Project The Constitution of Kenya (2010) Article 69 provides for protection and conservation of the environment and ensuring ecologically sustainable development and use of natural resources; Mandates the State to: -Establish systems of environmental impact assessment, environmental audit and monitoring of the environment; - eliminate processes and activities that are likely to endanger the environment; - Encourage public participation in the management, protection, and conservation of the environment; and Article 42 accords every person the right to a clean and healthy environment and where this is being or is likely to be, denied, violated, infringed or threatened, the person may apply to a court for redress in addition to any other legal remedies that are available in respect to the same matter. ensure that PAPs right to a clean and healthy environment is adhered to.
 Preparing this ESIA is the first step in identifying impacts on the environment triggered by the project and mitigation measures are proposed